klho/PyMatrixID/doc/tutorial.rst

 >>> k = pymatrixid.estimate_rank(L, eps)

 depending on the representation.
-The parameter ``eps`` controls the definition of the numerical rank.
+The parameter ``eps`` specifies the relative precision to which the rank is computed.

 Finally, the random number generation required for all randomized routines can be controlled via :func:`pymatrixid.rand`.
 To reset the seed values to their original values, use::